FAQ – How much is the HLT51020 Diploma of Emergency Health Care?

 The cost of vocational healthcare qualifications can vary depending on credit transfer eligibility, prior learning, and individual study arrangements.

-Can Credit Transfer Reduce the Cost?
+Can Registered Prior Learning (Credit Transfer) Reduce the Cost?

 Yes.
 If you have previously completed nationally recognised units that align with units within the Diploma, you may be eligible for Credit Transfer.